 What Are Ingredient Brands?

 In an earlier blog post, I mentioned that every upstream innovation needs a downstream innovation to be successful.
 Taking that statement one step further, the upstream innovation can be even more powerful through ingredient branding.
-Ingredient brands are those upstream products that not only add functional value, but their logo on branded products or services adds its own brand power to the branded product.
+Ingredient brands are those upstream products that not only add functional value, but also, their logo on branded products or services adds its own brand power to the branded product.
 They add to customer loyalty, evoke customer preference, and support premium price points.
-An ingredient brand not only adds value to a host brand’s equity, but as markets mature, it can also create or enhance differentiation.
+An ingredient brand not only adds value to a host brand’s equity, but also, as markets mature, it can also create or enhance differentiation.

 Intel® is arguably the most famous of all ingredient brands that has enjoyed a long and continuing life.
 Others include Microban®, Kevlar®, and Goretex®.